How To Start A Nonprofit In Virginia

 If your nonprofit will have directors upon formation, you must list their names and addresses here.

 Lastly, include the names and addresses of each of your nonprofit’s incorporators (at least one).
 An incorporator doesn’t need to be part of your nonprofit.
 When you hire Northwest to incorporate your nonprofit, we’ll be your incorporator.

 How Much Does It Cost to Incorporate a Virginia Nonprofit?

 Virginia charges $75 to file nonprofit articles of incorporation.
 If you file online through the Virginia State Corporation Commission’s website, you’ll pay an additional convenience fee of around $1.95.
-Hire Northwest to form your nonprofit, and your total cost, which includes the assistance of our expert filers and a full year of our registered agent service, is $301.95 for 1-day online filing.
+Temporarily, the online filing system is not available.
+Hire Northwest to form your nonprofit, and your total cost, which includes the assistance of our expert filers and a full year of our registered agent service, is $301.95.

 How Long Does It Take to Start a Virginia Nonprofit?

-Virginia may take 1-3 weeks to process nonprofit articles of incorporation filed by mail, but the state usually processes online filings right away.
-When you hire Northwest to start your nonprofit corporation, we file your articles of incorporation online, and you can expect a response from the state within 24 hours.
+Virginia may take 28 days to process nonprofit articles of incorporation filed by mail, but the state usually processes online filings right away.
+However, the online filing system is temporarily unavailable.
+When you hire Northwest to start your nonprofit corporation, we file your articles of incorporation for you, and you can expect a response from the state within 28 days.